Fusion systems on bicyclic 2-groups

 \subsection{The case $P'$ noncyclic}

 The aim of this section is to prove that there are only nilpotent fusion system provided $P'$ is noncyclic.
 We do this by a case by case analysis corresponding to the theorems in \cite{Janko}.
 By Proposition~\ref{essnormal} we may assume that there are no normal $\mathcal{F}$-essential subgroups.
-In particular we will use Proposition~\ref{essnotnormal}.

 Let $\mathcal{F}$ be a nonnilpotent fusion system on the bicyclic $2$-group $P$.
 Assume for the moment that $P'\cong C_2^2$.
 Then $P$ does not contain an elementary abelian subgroup of order $8$ by Proposition~\ref{E8normal}.
 Hence, Theorem~4.6 in \cite{Janko} shows that $P$ is unique of order $32$.
 In this case we can prove with computer that there are no candidates for $\mathcal{F}$-essential subgroups.
 Hence, we may assume $\Phi(P')\ne 1$ in the following.